Friday, November 14th | Saturday, November 15th | Sunday, November 16th |

 Ambrosia Ballroom

-Opening Keynote: Adam Shoalts, Ph.D., is a professional adventurer and Westaway Explorer-in-Residence at the Royal Canadian Geographical Society
+Adam Shoalts, Ph.D., Professional Adventurer and Westaway Explorer-in-Residence at the Royal Canadian Geographical Society

 Is he a home inspector?
 No. Would he know the difference between aluminum and copper wiring or what do about it?
 Maybe not.
 But does he have relevant content to support both your personal and professional journeys through life?
 YES!!